Christine Chubbuck: Aftermath

 Chubbuck's body was cremated.
 The funeral ceremony was held on the beach, where her ashes were scattered into the Gulf of Mexico.
 Approximately 120 people attended, including local officials who had appeared on her show.
 Three songs by her favorite singer, Roberta Flack, were played.
-Presbyterian minister Thomas Beason delivered the eulogy, stating, "We suffer at our sense of loss, we are frightened by her rage, we are guilty in the face of her rejection, we are hurt by her choice of isolation and we are confused by her message."
+Presbyterian minister Thomas Beason delivered the eulogy, stating, "We suffer at our sense of loss.
+We are shocked at the suddenness of her absence.
+We are frightened by her rage.
+In her manner of death, we take note of her loneliness and our own as well."

 Suncoast Digest stayed on the air for several years with new hosts.
 Simmons, the station director, said Chubbuck's suicide was unrelated to the station.
-"The crux of the situation was that she was a 29-year-old girl who wanted to be married and who wasn't", he said in 1977.
+"The crux of the situation was that she was a 29-year-old girl who wanted to be married and who wasn't," he said in 1977.

 The broadcast of Chubbuck's death has not been seen since its airing, and numerous theories on what happened to the recording have been advanced.
 One was that the station owner Robert Nelson kept it, and it was in the possession of his widow, Mollie.
 It was confirmed in June 2016 that the recording of Chubbuck's death exists and had indeed been in Nelson's possession, but was handed over to a "very large law firm" for safekeeping by Mollie.
 She has no plans to make it publicly available.

 In 2007, Greg Chubbuck spoke publicly about his sister for the first time since 1974 in an E! television special.
-In 2008, the suicide hoax blog 90 Day Jane would cite Chubbuck's death as inspiration.
+In 2008, the suicide hoax blog 90 Day Jane cited Chubbuck's death as inspiration.